Steve Coogan: 2020–present

 In April 2022, Coogan began an Alan Partridge tour, Stratagem.
 Reviewing the show for the Guardian, Brian Logan noted that though Coogan had once tired of Partridge, he now "clearly takes pleasure in the performance".
 Coogan starred in the 2022 film The Lost King, playing the husband of the writer Philippa Langley, who discovered the bones of King Richard III.

 Coogan played Jimmy Savile in the BBC One series The Reckoning (2023).
 Coogan said the decision to play Savile was "not one I took lightly", and that the script "tackled a horrific story which – however harrowing – needs to be told".
 Despite the controversy surrounding the series, Coogan's performance was mostly praised by critics, and he was nominated for the British Academy Television Award for Best Actor.
 Coogan appeared in the 2024 film Joker: Folie à Deux as Paddy Meyers, a TV personality who interviews the Joker.

 Filming for the next Partridge project, Alan Partridge: How Are You?, began in early 2024.
 Coogan stars in multiple roles in a London stage version of the 1964 film Dr. Strangelove, adapted by Iannucci.
 The play opened at the Noël Coward Theatre on 8 October 2024.

+In March 2025, it was announced that Coogan had joined the cast of Legends, a Netflix drama series inspired by the true story of British Customs employees sent undercover to infiltrate drug gangs.
+His performance was widely hailed as a career best for Coogan.